The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 “Sadly, if ‘t be true, that is what must beest done.”

 “Time is short.
 I cannot sustain the situation much longer.
-If ‘t be true something is not done all wilt beest lost and in the hands of careless ones who seek to maketh a new world and consume this one.
+If ‘t be true something is not done, all wilt beest lost and in the hands of careless ones who seek to maketh a new world and consume this one.
 This cannot beest allowed.
 I seek to returneth home myself.
 I cannot doth so until either this world is restored or destroyed.
 I seek to save this world, don’t thee?”

-“We work together,” Apricot said softly.
+“We work together,” Apricot murmured softly.

 The next chapter is waiting for you, why not read it?
 Just click the button below to go to the next chapter.